pressmind/web-core-skeleton-basic/quickstart/search.md

 ```

 ### Search by media object type
-This example lists 100 media objects orderd by price ascending by a defined object type.
+This example lists 100 media objects ordered by price ascending by a defined object type.
 ```php
 <?php
 include_once 'bootstrap.php';